 How Can I Test For My Antioxidant Stress?

 Measuring lipid peroxides could prove to be a very helpful marker in Parkinson’s.
-Of course, there are other measures of oxidative stress that you could look into.
+This is done with a sample of urine taken first thing in the morning.
+Unfortunately, there are several kinds of oxidative stress and insufficient clinical testing for each of these.

-The awareness in the research community on the central role of free radicals in Parkinson’s Disease is why you will find so many recent research papers on this subject.
+The relatively new awareness in the research community on the central role of free radicals in Parkinson’s Disease is obvious by the huge volume of recent research papers on this subject.

-There are other intracellular structures which release too many free radicals, damaging the inside of the cell.
+In PD, there may be other intracellular structures which release too many free radicals, damaging the inside of the cells.
 (Complex III releases too many free radicals and the increased NADH/NAD+ ratio causes the alpha KGDH enzyme to release too many free radicals.)
-Finally, the excessive free radicals may damage the mitochondrial DNA, and they can cause damage from activating calcium cascades that hurt the cells functioning.
+Finally, the excessive free radicals may damage the mitochondrial DNA–activating calcium cascades that injure the cells.